RapGenerator/WangShijun/README.md

 - Package: tensorflow 1.9

 ## char-rnn
-rnn method based on char \
+rnn method based on char

+- using raw data (provided by our teacher)
+  - proformance looks stupid
+  - easily trapped in endless loop lyrics
+  - not coherent, not logical
+  - nearly no rhyme
-using unclean data
+- using data split (in ./data_split_bytone/)
+  - rhyme the same with training data

 ## data_split_bytone
-my exploring based on file "df_all_pinyin_clear.csv" provided by data-cleaning group \
+my exploring based on file "df_all_pinyin_clear.csv" provided by data-cleaning group

-splitting data into several files, each file contains lyrics with the same tone \
+splitting data into several files, each file contains lyrics with the same tone

 hope you find them useful